cambiotraining/hpc-intro/99-setup.md

 We will use an extension called "Remote-SSH".
 To install the extension (see Figure):

-1. Click the "Extensions" button on the side bar (or use <kbd>Ctrl + Shift + X</kbd>)
+1. Click the "Extensions" button on the side bar (or use <kbd>Ctrl + Shift + X</kbd>).
-1. In the search box type "remote ssh" and choose the "Remote - SSH" extension
+2. In the search box type "remote ssh" and choose the "Remote - SSH" extension.
-1. Click the "Install" button in the window that opens
+3. Click the "Install" button in the window that opens.
+4. Go to <kbd>File</kbd> → <kbd>Preferences</kbd> → <kbd>Settings</kbd>
+5. In the search box type "Remote SSH: Show Login Terminal"
+6. Tick the option "Always reveal the SSH login terminal"

 ![Installing Remote-SSH extension in VS Code](images/vscode_extension_install.svg)